kwshi/hmc-math060-2017-fall-notes/README.md

 # Work in progress?

-Yes.
-These notes are a work-in-progress.
-I take them in class, push them here, and continually (read: when I'm not lazy) update them over days to weeks after the lecture.
-Consequently, these notes (especially recent ones) are most likely incomplete.
+Unfortunately, I'm a lazy boy and am no longer in the class.
+In this sense, these notes aren't really a work-in-progress, even though they are incomplete.
+Nevertheless, I'll be happy to make any modifications or add something upon request.
+Just, uh, do an [issue] thing.
+I'll get to it.

 If you see something misleading or blatantly wrong in my notes, please feel free to call me out on my lies and deceptions by [opening an issue